Skip to main content Skip to footer

 • critical thinking

-Learning disability nurses usually work in a team with other health and social care professionals, including:
+You’ll work in a team, which could include other health and social care professionals, such as:

 • speech and language therapists